vict0rcarvalh0/pinocchio-guide/README.md

 }
 ```

+### TransferWithSeed
-- TransferWithSeed: Transfers lamports using a seed-derived account.
+Transfers lamports using a seed-derived account.

 ```rust
 use pinocchio::{